typed-sigterm/oi-runner-2/docs/en/guide.md

 :::

-If you want to run programs in other languages, you can also switch languages:
+If you want to run programs in other languages, you can also switch tasks:

 ![](/assets/guide/switch-task.gif)